 Home Automation Platforms

-Developers and students often use PIR modules like HC-SR501 for learning embedded systems and IoT integration.
+Developers and students commonly use PIR modules like HC-SR501 to learn embedded systems and IoT applications.

 FAQs About Motion Detection with PIR Sensors